Health care workers standing in a circle with their arms around each other

 Conclusions of the Community Advisory Board for Diversity and Inclusion

-The Community Advisory Board for Diversity and Inclusion — created in 2019 to examine the culture at Eastern Virginia Medical School — has completed its study.
+The Community Advisory Board for Diversity and Inclusion, created in 2019 to examine the culture at the school, has completed its study.
 The independent, eight-member board generally found an inclusive and supportive environment at the school, according to the report that also includes recommendations aimed at further strengthening the institution.

 Overview

-Eastern Virginia Medical School offers its sincere thanks to the eight-member Community Advisory Board empowered in early 2019 to explore and assess the culture of diversity and inclusion at EVMS.
-CABDI delivered the resulting report on May 15, 2020.
+We offer our sincere thanks to the eight-member Community Advisory Board empowered in early 2019 to explore and assess the culture of diversity and inclusion.
+The board delivered the resulting report on May 15, 2020.
 Quoting the executive summary of the report:

 "The study found that there is genuine and deep pride in EVMS by students, faculty and staff, with an overall EVMS culture that most study participants characterized as positive, friendly and supportive.
 Students gave outstanding ratings to the school for the quality of their education, and faculty and staff widely expressed a commitment to providing high quality training and education.
 Members of the CAB were impressed by the genuine and widespread loyalty to the school.
 This shared pride and commitment by students and employees are valuable assets that the school should focus on to further strengthen its internal culture and external reputation."